Ledmington/taffo-containers/README.md

-# taffo-containers
+# TAFFO CI containers

-A collection of Docker containers with the dependencies for the TAFFO project.
+A collection of Docker containers with the dependencies for the [TAFFO](https://github.com/TAFFO-org/TAFFO) project.